abbasmammadov/yolov5/README.md

 ## Validation
 One can simply use val.py for basic info.
 But we can use validate-railway-data.py for more details.

-for railway dataset
+for railway dataset <br>
-!python3 validate-railway-dataset.py --data datasets/railway --data_type railway --weights railway_yolo.pt --task test
+!python3 validate-railway-dataset.py --data datasets/railway --data_type railway --weights railway_yolo.pt --task test <br>
-for catenary dataset
+for catenary dataset <br>
 !python3 validate-railway-dataset.py --data datasets/catenary --data_type catenary --weights catenary_yolo.pt --task test

 ## Inference
 To write the results to the new file, add progress bar status, save both concatenated and resulting video in desired path's, use newdet.py.
-Otherwise detect.py
+Otherwise detect.py <br>

 !python detect.py(newdet.py) --weights [path_to_weights] --source [path_to_img/vod] --data [path_to_data.yaml] {lots of other arguments in the file}